What’s the future of the shopping mall?

 Then there’s landlord Macerich’s BrandBox idea.
 Launched in Washington DC, it’s a way for the company to make use of empty units by dividing them into mini stores.
-The space has modular walls so that it can accommodate anything from two to seven or more brands depending on the size of space they need.
+The space has modular walls, so it can accommodate two to seven+ brands, depending on the size of space they need.

-Tech might be changing how we shop online, but for many of the biggest malls it’s also becoming important to their physical spaces.
-This ranges from basic customer convenience like Wi-Fi and mobile charging spaces to tech that helps with discovery or ties in with the centre’s ecommerce offering.
+Tech might be changing how we shop online but for many of the biggest malls it’s also becoming important to their physical spaces.
+This ranges from basic customer convenience offerings, like Wi-Fi and mobile charging spaces, to tech that helps with discovery, or tech that ties in with the mall’s ecommerce solution.

-Whereas once the time and cost involved in innovation may have been offputting, but now shopping centres are often better off with a low-investment and iterative approach.
+Whereas once the time and cost involved in innovation may have been offputting, shopping malls are now often better off with a low-investment and iterative approach.
 You don’t have to get it right first time.
 It’s better just to create a minimal viable product and see if it solves a problem or serves a customer need before you go any further.
 You can always improve and build on it later if so.

-It’s not just about the centre’s operations though.
+It’s not just about the mall’s operations though.
 Some mall owners are working to empower their tenants with better tech capabilities as well.
 OneMarket, from Westfield, is one example of this.
 It’s developed various products, including engagement and ci-marketing, that retailers can then implement.
-The benefit of this is that the systems all play nicely together and there’s a consistency for customers across the retailers in the centre.
+The benefit of this is that the systems all play nicely together and there’s consistency for customers across the retailers in the mall.

-For a company like Alibaba Group, which has a huge multi-strand business ecosystem, offering a single tech-platform makes sense.
-The company’s first shopping centre, More Mall in China, uses its Alipay payment service across all of brands inside and its logistics network to facilitate deliveries.
-It’s an example of how a joined-up approach can make shopping at malls as seamless as possible.
+For a company like Alibaba Group, which has a huge multi-strand business ecosystem, offering a single tech platform makes sense.
+The company’s first shopping mall, More Mall in China, uses its Alipay payment service across all of the brands inside and its logistics network to facilitate deliveries.
+It’s an example of how a joined-up approach can make shopping at malls more seamless.

 More reasons to visit

 A mixed approach isn’t going to be a nice to have, but a need to have.
-According to GlobalData malls that offer more by way of services and experiences get more frequent visits and shoppers spend nearly three time more in them.
+According to GlobalData, malls that offer more by way of services and experiences get more frequent visits and shoppers spend nearly three times more in them.

 Is the future the same as the past?

-It may be hard to imagine given the situation in some shopping centres, but actually it seems that the future of the mall is the same as its past.
-That is to say they’re about spaces for communities to come together.
+It may be hard to imagine given the situation in some shopping malls, but actually it seems that the future of the mall is the same as its past.
+That is to say, they’re about spaces for communities to come together.

 This means no longer solely focusing on selling to visitors.
-Shopping centres need to become cultural hotspots, community-serving and genuinely useful.
-With the right mix of services, experiences and retail – which serves the community they’re located in – malls can regain their relevancy.
+Shopping malls need to become cultural hotspots, community-serving and genuinely useful.
+With the right mix of services, experiences and retail which serves the community they’re located in, malls can regain their relevancy.